On the computational hardness needed for quantum cryptography: Quantum computational zero knowledge proofs

-\begin{theorem} If EFI states exist, then $\cQMA \subseteq \cQCZK$.
-Furthermore, the protocol has an efficient prover given access to only a single copy of the witness and negligible soundness. \end{theorem} \begin{proof} By our equivalence theorem, we get maliciously-secure quantum 2PC for any \emph{quantum} functionality (any quantum channel) with one-sided statistical security via existing works \cite{DupuisNS12}.
+\begin{theorem} If EFI states exist, then $\cQCZK = \cQIP$.
+Furthermore, any language in $\cQMA$ has a quantum computational zero knowledge proof with negligible soundness and with an efficient prover that uses only a single copy of the witness. \end{theorem} \else \begin{theorem} If EFI states exist, then any language in $\cQMA$ has a quantum computational zero knowledge proof with negligible soundness and with an efficient prover that uses only a single copy of the witness. \end{theorem} \begin{proof} By our equivalence theorem, we get maliciously-secure quantum 2PC for any \emph{quantum} functionality (any quantum channel) with one-sided statistical security via existing works \cite{DupuisNS12}.
 Formally, the protocol is simply the prover and the verifier engaging in the following secure two-party computation for the following quantum functionality that is statistically secure against the prover: \begin{itemize} \item Prover's input: The witness state. \item Verifier's input: None. \item The functionality computes whether the amplified verifier (so that the completeness-soundness gap is exponentially close to 1 \cite{marriott2005quantum}) accepts the witness.
 If so then output $1$ to the verifier, otherwise output $0$.
 The prover gets no output. \end{itemize} Completeness follows from the correctness of 2PC.
 Soundness follows from the statistical security of 2PC; in particular, we can extract the witness used by the prover and have the guarantee that this extracted witness passes verification with probability negligibly different from the success probability of the original malicious prover.
 For zero knowledge, we simply tell the 2PC simulator to simulate the malicious verifier's view given the ideal functionality outputting 1.
 Since the amplified verifier has completeness exponentially close to 1, the output of 2PC is unchanged with overwhelming probability, and thus invoking the security of 2PC, this change is computationally indistinguishable. \end{proof}